k3s-io/docs/docs/faq/faq.md

 If no `K3S_TOKEN` is defined, the first K3s server will generate a random token during initial startup.
 The result is part of the content in `/var/lib/rancher/k3s/server/token`.
 For example, `K1070878408e06a827960208f84ed18b65fa10f27864e71a57d9e053c4caff8504b::server:df54383b5659b9280aa1e73e60ef78fc`.
 The token in this example is `df54383b5659b9280aa1e73e60ef78fc`.
 The full format with the `K10` prefix includes a hash of the cluster's CA certificate, which can be used to ensure that nodes are joining the correct cluster and are not subject to a man-in-the-middle attack during the join process.
 This full token cannot be generated prior to initial cluster startup, before the cluster CA has been generated.

+### How compatible are different versions of K3s?

+In general, the [Kubernetes version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) applies.

+In short, servers can be newer than agents, but agents cannot be newer than servers.

 ### I'm having an issue, where can I get help?

 If you are having an issue with deploying K3s, you should: